gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~plugins already on the classpath (buildscript, buildSrc) are not considered core, and cannot be applied using `plugins {}`~~
 - ~~`plugins { id "«non core plugin»" }` produces suitable 'not found' type error message~~
 - ~~Using project.apply() to apply a plugin that was already applied using the plugins {} mechanism works (i.e. has no effect)~~
-- Plugins are applied alphabetically based on name

 ## Story: User uses declarative plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes